PhD Program Overview

 Thesis Approval

-PhD advisers must provide official approval of the final draft of a student's thesis prior to dissemination to the other members of the Final Oral Examination Committee.
-A signed Thesis Approval Form (portal login required) must accompany each copy of the thesis distributed.
-Students should provide the final copy of the thesis to the readers at least four weeks prior to the Final Oral Examination.
+PhD advisers must provide official approval of the final draft of a student's thesis prior to dissemination to the other members of the Final Oral Examination (FOE) Committee.
+A signed Thesis Approval Form (Sharepoint portal login required) must accompany each copy of the thesis distributed.
+Students should provide the final copy of the thesis to the readers at least five weeks prior to the FOE.

-Paperwork (portal login required) to establish the formal final examination committee is submitted by the Department to the Office of Records and Registration at least one month in advance of the final defense.
+Paperwork (Sharepoint portal login required) to establish the formal final examination committee is submitted by the Department to the School's Office of Academic Affairs at minimum six weeks in advance of the final defense.

-The public seminar generally lasts approximately 45 minutes to 1 hour, and the closed defense generally lasts approximately 60-90 minutes.
-Members of the Final Oral Examination Committee are required to attend both the seminar and the closed defense.
-The Office of Records and Registration will post the final defense date and location in the Public Health calendar.
+The public seminar is scheduled for 1 hour; HPM students must schedule the closed final defense for 2 additional hours.
+Members of the FOE Committee are required to attend both the seminar and the closed defense.
 Students are strongly encouraged to attend the public seminars of their fellow students whenever feasible.

 Taking the Final Oral Examination and receiving an unconditional pass does not release the student from further responsibilities to complete the degree requirements.
 All students must stay continually registered until the degree requirements have been completed, including receipt of the thesis acceptance letters and electronic submission of the thesis to the Sheridan Library.
 Once everything has been submitted, the student will be reported to the Committee on Academic Standards and be considered complete.